 - Polyester resins

-We prepare formaldehyde resins and then the compound is obtained by a different method.
+To prepare phenolic resins first formaldehyde resins and then the final compound is obtained by a different method.
 The following reaction takes place during the formation of formaldehyde resins.

 -CH2– is also called methylene bridge